Siriusq/cycle_it/README.md

 # cycle_it

-A cross-platform app that records the usage cycle of an item and is able to predict when the item will be used next based on usage data
+An app that tracks the reuse cycle of items and can predict the next reuse time based on the cycle records and send notifications.